 It is highly recommended that students complete the Praxis I requirement early in their academic career so that they can proceed with the Checkpoints of the Teacher Education Program.
 Appeals to waive or modify Praxis requirements will not be approved.

 BVU requires the minimum scores be met in two of the three basic skills tests within three attempts each.
+These attempts are regardless of which Praxis I series was attempted; students will not have three attempts in each of the Praxis I series.
 Unlimited attempts are allowed to achieve the minimum score on the third test.
 Students who intend to take a Praxis I test more than three times must notify the Education Coordinator at their specific BVU site via the Intention to Pursue Completion of Praxis I form.

 Information including registration forms, directions for online registration, test sites and dates, test preparation, and more is found at www.ets.org/praxis.
 The Student Professional Experiences Coordinator or your specific site Education Coordinator can answer any questions you may have regarding registration.